phfdonda/story-weavers/README.md

 - Articles
 - Categories
 - Votes
 However, although it is required of me to create a database that "reflects" this ERD, there is a fundamental flaw in the relationship diagram: we have a many-to-many relationship between Category and Article tables.
-I have to fix that, and by doing so I no longer "reflect" the ERD.
-There are two options, if I want to make it as similar as possible: first, I could create a join table to make a "through" relationship; the other one is just changing the many-to-many into one-to-many.
+I have to fix that, and by doing so it no longer "reflects" the ERD.
+The requirements of the project have no strict directions about this, so it is up to me.
+There are two options, if I want to make it as similar as possible: first, I could create a whole new table to make a "through" relationship; the other one is just changing the many-to-many into one-to-many.
 The option that is most similar to the ERD is the last one, since we don't have to create a table that isn't there.
 Also, it better reflects our business requirements: if we consider the "category" a story, and each "article" a chapter, then you can't have a chapter that belongs to many stories, but a story will have many chapters.
+Therefore, one Category have many Articles still, but an Article has only one Category.
+The business requirements would demand a "Comments" table, so users could comment to suggest modifications on possible chapters.
+However, we don't have that table in the ERD, and this is a MVP.
+Let's leave that for later.
+Users can vote,

 <!-- CONTACT -->